Smolations/lightrider-app/README.md

 including in this project, that branch is named `master`.
 This is the branch you are on right after you clone this repository.
-Generally, you'll stay on this branch most of the time, but you may sometimes switch branches to see a particular feature that has not been merged.
+Generally, you'll stay on this branch most of the time, but you may sometimes switch branches to see a particular feature that has not yet been merged.
 Below is how you can checkout the `master` branch, but you can checkout _any_ branch simply by changing the branch name:
 ```
 $ git checkout master